**process z7p#

 Description#

-A function to define the names of input variables
+A function that returns the names of input variables

 ARRAY<STRING> input() { ... }